Green Power Partnership

 Q. What is the Green Power Partnership?

-A. EPA’s Green Power Partnership is a voluntary program that encourages organizations to buy green power as a way to reduce the environmental impacts associated with purchased electricity use.
-Since 2001, the Partnership has been working with more than 1,400 partners voluntarily purchasing more than 24 billion kilowatt-hours of green power annually.
+A. EPA's Green Power Partnership is a voluntary program that encourages organizations to buy green power as a way to reduce the environmental impacts associated with purchased electricity use.
+Started in 2001, the Partnership currently works with more than a thousand partners voluntarily purchasing billions of kilowatt-hours of green power annually.
 Partners include a wide variety of leading organizations such as Fortune 500® companies, small and medium sized businesses, local, state, tribal, and federal governments, and colleges and universities.

 EPA's Green Power Communities and EPA's Green Power Community Challenge